discord-php/DiscordPHP/README.md

 ]);
 ```

 By default the cache key is prefixed "react:cache" so in your Redis/Memcached you will get have the data as: `react:cache:User.115233618997149700`.
 You do not need to write the prefix if accessing from the Bot code, just `User.115233618997149700`.
-The repository prefix can be retrieved from the repository which in the case above `$discord->users->cacheKeyPrefix` would return `User.`, where `User` is the name of the `Part` class.
+The repository prefix can be retrieved from the repository which in the case above `$discord->users->cache->key_prefix` would return `User.`, where `User` is the name of the `Part` class.

 ## Before you start